capyblock/DisableVillagerTrade/README.md

 | `feat!:` or `BREAKING CHANGE:` | `feat!: new config format` | 1.6.0 → 2.0.0 (Major) |

 ### Release Platform Setup (For Maintainers)

-To enable auto-publishing to Modrinth, configure the following in your GitHub repository:

 <details>
 <summary><b>🔧 Setup Instructions</b></summary>